-Other Non-Facility Reimbursement Changes
+Other Non-Facility Reimbursement Changes (Effective Date: January 1, 2016)

-Beginning on January 1, 2016, ODM will provide an enhanced payment amount to providers that bill for office or outpatient service codes, and preventive services codes.
-We evaluated the impact of this program adjustment by estimating paid claim amounts under 2014 ODM reimbursement and 2016 ODM reimbursement levels to determine the percentage impact to applicable services.
+Beginning on January 1, 2016, ODM provided an enhanced payment amount to providers that bill for office or outpatient service codes, and preventive services codes.
+We evaluated the impact of this program adjustment by estimating paid claim amounts under 2015 ODM reimbursement and 2016 ODM reimbursement levels to determine the percentage impact to applicable services.
 Additionally, we estimated the impact of other non-facility reimbursement changes including the following: